 You can define up to 40,000 routes.
 The final default route of ALL is counted as a route against this limit.
 Therefore, you can define up to 39,999 custom routes and one route that uses the special keyword ALL .

 SMTP Routes and DNS

-Use the special keyword USEDNS to tell the appliance to do MX lookups to determine next hops for specific domains.
+Use the special keyword USEDNS to tell the email gateway to do MX lookups to determine next hops for specific domains.
 This is useful when you need to route mail for subdomains to a specific host.
 For example, if mail to example.com is to be sent to the company’s Exchange server, you might have something similar to the following SMTP route: